devinshields/h2odocs/source/algorithms/rf.rst

 Depth: a user defined tuning parameter for controlling model complexity (by number of edges); depth is the longest path from root to the furthest leaf.

-Stat type: a choice of criteria that determines the optimum spit at each node.
+Stat type: a choice of criteria that determines the optimum split at each node.
 	Entropy: (also known as information gain), entropy is a measure of uncertainty in a classification scheme.
 For example, if a two class population is 90% class A, and 10% class B, then there is a .90 probability that a randomly selected member of the population is A. This scheme has lower entropy than a population where 50% is class A, and 50% is class B. the objective of using the entropy impurity measure is to minimize this uncertainty.

 	Gini: an impurity measure based on the disparities in attribute correlation between the most and least dominant classes in a node.
 The objective of using this impurity measure is to choose the feature split that best isolates the dominant class.